Press Operator, Molding Department

 Hourly bargaining unit non-exempt.
 This is an “at will” position.

 Interested individuals should fill out our online application.
-Please indicate which shift (second or third) you are applying for.
 In-person applications are not accepted at our facility.

 Ferriot, Inc. is an equal opportunity employer.